zsarayloo/Email_Sentiment_Analysis/README.md

 To run the code, we need some libraries, by running the setup.sh code , all the libraries have been installed.
 The names of all libraries have been written in req_libraries.txt file.

-You need to make the setup.sh script executable before running the setup.sh.
+You need to make the setup.sh script executable before running the ./setup.sh.
 Run the following command in your terminal:

 chmod +x setup.sh

-./setup.sh
+#